viperproject/prusti-dev/user-guide/src/basic.md

 }
 ```

 When running Prusti on this example, it highlights the failing assertion and thus enables us to quickly locate and fix the issue.

 ## Configuration

 Prusti offers a many flags to configure its behavior.
 See [Providing Flags](https://viperproject.github.io/prusti-dev/dev-guide/config/providing.html) for how to provide these flags and [List of Configuration Flags](https://viperproject.github.io/prusti-dev/dev-guide/config/flags.html) in the developer guide.

+## Caching

+When using the "Prusti Assistant" extension, the result of verification for each Rust function will be cached to improve future verification speeds.
+This cache can be cleared by clicking the trashcan button in the status bar.

+When running Prusti from the command line, caching is disabled by default.
+To enable it, set the [`CACHE_PATH`](https://viperproject.github.io/prusti-dev/dev-guide/config/flags.html#cache_path) flag to a location where the cache file should be saved.

+A Rust function will be re-verified if:

+- The function signature is changed (including name or specification)
+- The function body is changed (including changes in the signatures of any other functions it calls)
+- In some cases, if the containing file is changed

+The cache will reuse a result even if:

+- Local variables and arguments are renamed
+- The location of a function within a file changes
+- Modifying comments, newlines, spaces etc. &mdash; most things that *clearly* do not change the behaviour of a function (*clearly* is the imperative albeit loose word; changing `1+1` to `2` will require re-verification)